 But luckily, the sun stayed shining despite the change in weather and the views were just as awe-inspiring on the return.
-After about five hours on the water and exploring the canyon, we were exhausted but elated.
+After about five hours on Lake Powell and exploring the Antelope Canyon, we were exhausted but elated.
 We got the boards on the car and strapped in with big smiles and couldn’t thank Lake Powell Paddleboards enough when we got back.
 What a wonderful experience to be facilitating!
 And there is so much more of this 186-mile long lake to explore.

 - Bring a dry bag if you have anything that can’t get wet.
 We bought one from the rental company and it was definitely worth it to keep our camera safe.
 Everything you put on the board gets soaked when boats go by.

 - Pack plenty of water, food and sunscreen.
 You’ll also want a good pair of sandals.
 As we mentioned, hiking shoes will likely only get ruined if it is muddy.

 - If you don’t wear your life vest, strap it onto the board, so not to lose it.
 There may or may not have been a harrowing rescue of mine because I didn’t listen to Buddy when he suggested this.
 The fee for losing it isn’t cheap!